chandreshmtabu123/chandreshmtabu123/README.md

-**👋 Hello!
-I'm Chandresh Lakhara
+👋 Hi, I’m Chandresh Lakhara
-I'm an aspiring developer with a growing passion for software development and continuous learning.

-💻 Current Focus:

-Learning .NET for backend development
+I'm an enthusiastic and motivated aspiring software developer, passionate about building meaningful technology and constantly pushing my limits through learning and collaboration.

+🚀 What I’m Currently Working On
+📘 Deepening my understanding of .NET — from core concepts to building real-world backend solutions

-Exploring the world of Python for scripting, automation, and data manipulation
+🐍 Exploring Python for scripting, automation, and potentially diving into data analysis

-Gaining hands-on experience with the basics of web development (HTML, CSS, JavaScript)
+🌐 Learning the fundamentals of web development, including HTML, CSS, and JavaScript, to create full-stack applications in the near future

-🚀 What I'm Looking For:
+🤝 What I’m Looking For
-I'm eager to collaborate on real-world projects that challenge me to apply what I’ve learned and expand my skill set.
-Whether it’s contributing to open-source, building apps, or solving problems together — I’m all in!
+I’m actively seeking opportunities to:

+Collaborate on open-source or personal projects

+Join forces with developers to learn, build, and grow together

+Contribute to codebases where I can make a meaningful impact while gaining practical experience

+🧠 What Drives Me
+I believe in the power of consistency, curiosity, and community.
+I’m not just learning to code — I’m learning to think like a developer, solve problems creatively, and grow with every challenge I take on.

-🤝 Let’s Connect:
+📫 Let’s Connect!

-Always open to networking, mentorship, and team projects
+I'm always open to connecting with fellow learners, mentors, or collaborators.

-You can reach me at: chandreshmtabu123@gmail.com
+📩 You can reach me at: chandreshmtabu123@gmail.com

-🌟 I believe in learning by doing, and I’m excited to grow in this amazing tech journey.
-**